dpca/slack-fooda-bot/README.md

 These two actions are separate to increase likelihood that users remember to leave an emoji rating - they don't have to go back to the morning's message after they've eaten lunch.

+To run on a schedule, use cron.
+For example, `0 11 * * 1-5 bin/run.rb` to run
+at 11 AM on weekdays and `0 14 * * 1-5 bin/ask_for_ratings.rb` to ask for
+ratings at 2 PM.

 ## Test